 The parameter days_active indicates the lifetime of a payment link.
 The unique payment link (session ID) is valid for 30 days (by default): this means that the customer has 30 days to pay using the link.
 This period can also be adjusted (see rule exceptions below).

-The parameter seconds_active is equal to the days_active, only instead of minutes it is specified in seconds.
+The parameter seconds_active is equal to the days_active, except that, instead of minutes it is specified in seconds.
 Example: 86.400 seconds_active is 1 days_active.

 The Second Chance email is sent once after 1 hour and once after 24 hours.
-This is not adjustable and is enabled or disabled.
+This is not adjustable and can only be enabled or disabled.
 If the days_active or seconds_active are set under 24 hours, the payment link will display an error message when opened.

 Please note!
 When a payment link is set to expire within 24 hours and Second Chance is enabled, the customer will receive an expired payment link in the Second Chance email.

 Post-payment methods are excluded by default when setting a lifetime of a payment link.
 Post-payment methods have their own payment flow and can therefore not be altered via the days_active and seconds_active parameters.

 Full API documentation on the lifetime of a payment link can be found on our API page.git a